witiz/markupy/docs/elements.md

 - Autocompletion: for attributes that take pre-definied set of values, you will be able to autocomplete them, avoiding the risk of forgetting or mistyping the correct values
 - Helper functions for some attributes like `class_()` that can take multiple input types (`str`, `list`, `dict`) for commodity

-Finally, custom attribute objects can be defined in several ways:
+Finally, custom object attributes can be defined in several ways:

 - If attribute is a valid python identifier, just do `attr.foo_bar("baz")`
 - Otherwise, you can pass any arbitrary string as an attribute name by doing `attr._("@foo.bar", "baz")`